 Serve this with crackers, tortilla chips or bread!

 I highly recommend my no knead bread to dip in this recipe or use it to make a bread bowl and serve the dip out of it!
 However, if you are feeling a little extra serve this dip out for artichoke bowls!
-(Instructions on how to make this in recipe below!)
+(Instructions on how to make this in recipe notes below!)

 If you like this recipe make sure to check out these other tasty recipes: